microsoft/artifacts-credprovider/README.md

 Any time you want to restore or install packages from an Azure Artifacts feed, the Credential Provider will automatically acquire and securely store a token on behalf of the NuGet client you're using.

-The Azure Artifacts Credential Provider and its related tools are intended for use in individual developer environments.
-For authentication in Azure DevOps Pipelines and other automated scenarios, you should use pipeline tasks (e.g. [NuGetAuthenticate](https://docs.microsoft.com/azure/devops/pipelines/tasks/package/nuget-authenticate)) or environment variables as [mentioned below](#unattended-build-agents).

 [![Build Status](https://dev.azure.com/mseng/PipelineTools/_apis/build/status/artifacts-credprovider/microsoft.artifacts-credprovider.CI?branchName=master)](https://dev.azure.com/mseng/PipelineTools/_build/latest?definitionId=13881&branchName=master)

 -   [Prerequisites](#prerequisites)